Provided by ‘FRZ Sono-Tech Ltd.’

 We will give you a report of your findings, but the images will only be sent to your NHS GP or Medical Clinic (with your consent).

-Age 6 months to 17 years
+From birth to 17 years

 |Please arrive at least 10 minutes before your appointment time – this allows adequate time to get registered with us.|

 |Due to the Covid-19 pandemic, we (like the NHS) are unable to check the rhythm of your child’s heart at present.|